-My Mandala course has gone out of hand – in theory it ended in the midst of June, since I had nothing to teach my students anymore, but in practice we are having a “Mandala drawing club” now and then. (every day for me) Although a different title would be favorable, since you would face unavoidable advices on drawing, personal life, health, relationships etc. given from one to the other.
+My Mandala course has gone out of hand – in theory, it ended in the midst of June since I had nothing to teach my students anymore, but in practice, we are having a “Mandala drawing club” now and then. (every day for me) Although a different title would be favorable since you would face unavoidable bits of advice on drawing, personal life, health, relationships etc. given from one to the other.
 A free psychotherapy course, perhaps?
 Mandala therapy.

 While my family and friends were traveling around the Baltics/ Europe/Latvia and sending pictures every second day, I was dealing with some challenges from which the major one was resisting the urge to plan August and September before knowing the dates of a potential mid-term training.
 (Since I had to pass down two invitations already due to trips or friends coming over.)

-The first city where I left a peace of my heart was Bilbao, but let’s start from the beginning.
+The first city where I left a piece of my heart was Bilbao, but let’s start from the beginning.

 On day two a bit of Scotland came into the picture, breaking the expectations even further.
 But I was astonished by the beauty, and thankful for the clouds.
 So we walked to see the playa(-s), talked to see how different we’ve grown since the last time we saw each other – more than a year ago, when Hojskoole ended.